getyoti/yoti-doc-scan-ios/README.md

 7000 | The user did not have the required documents

 ## Support
-For any questions or support please contact us [here](https://support.yoti.com).
+For any questions or support, please contact us [here](https://support.yoti.com).
 Once we have answered your question, we may contact you again to discuss Yoti products and services.
 If you'd prefer us not to do this, please let us know when you e-mail.

 ## Licence
 See the licence [here](https://www.yoti.com/terms/identity-verification).